spidru/JGribX/README.md

 ## Parameter Codes
 To uniquely identify and represent different parameters, each parameter has been given its own code.
 A list of parameter codes can be viewed [here](doc/grib_parameter_codes.txt).

-## Level Codes and LVIDs
+## Level Codes and LTVIDs
 Similar to parameter codes, level codes are used to uniquely identify each level type and value(s).
 For example, an isobaric level is represented by the code **ISBL**.
-In addition, an isobaric level of 200 hPa is represented by the level type-value ID (LVID) **ISBL:200**.
+In addition, an isobaric level of 200 hPa is represented by the level type-value ID (LTVID) **ISBL:200**.
 A list of level codes can be viewed [here](doc/grib_level_codes.txt).